 #7: Optimize Product Page URLs With Related Keywords

 Some products in your store might be part of multiple categories.
 A women’s jacket might be found under the Women’s, Best Sellers, and Outdoor Attire categories.
-If this is the case, your products might have multiple URLs leading to the same page.
+If so, your products might have multiple URLs leading to the same page.

-The best thing for you to do is create a singular URL for each of your products.
-No matter where you list your product, links should lead to the singular URL.
-This makes it easier for Google to locate your products in a search, since the algorithms won’t find the same things at different locations.
+The best thing you can do is create a singular URL for each product.
+No matter where you list your product, links should lead to the particular URL.
+This makes it easier for Google to locate your products in a search since the algorithms won’t find the same things at different locations.

 #8: Make The Most of Review Content

 Reviews can have a very positive impact on your store.
 Good reviews help you build trust with your customers, and Google can use them to rank your store.

 For Google (and other search engines) to read your reviews and consider them part of on-page SEO, you must use the right plugin.
 Not all product review solutions are SEO-friendly.

 Once you’ve chosen an SEO-friendly review plugin, optimize it.

 - Add roughly eight reviews to each page.
 This increases your freshness score in Google’s algorithm, boosting your page’s ranking.

 - Sort reviews by relevance.
 Content-rich, recent reviews should take the top spot on your thoughts page.